ray-project/ray/doc/source/ray-air/key-concepts.rst

 Datasets
 --------

-:ref:`Ray Datasets <datasets>` are the standard way to load and exchange data in Ray AIR.
+:ref:`Ray Data <datasets>` are the standard way to load and exchange data in Ray AIR.
 In AIR, Datasets are used extensively for data loading, preprocessing, and batch inference.

 Preprocessors